 The link between happiness and safety explained

-Happiness often seems like an abstract concept, but here at SmartCitti we believe it’s possible for all of us to identify what makes us most happy so we can continue to build on that and stay safe, fit, and emotionally well for years to come.
+10 second overview: Happiness often seems like an abstract concept, but here at SmartCitti we believe it’s possible for all of us to identify what makes us the most happy so we can continue to build on that and stay safe, fit, and emotionally well for years to come.
+In this post find out how look after your personal safety, helping you feel happier.
+Sign up for our free Happiness Masterclass.

 “As individuals we all aspire to be happy, but as a society and especially following the collective stress plus the fear of the future we have all experienced over the past year, it’s crucial we work together within our individual communities to look after one another and be happier,” Carolyne Bennett, SmartCitti’s Happiness Guru says.